-Z-TEMTM is an airborne AFMAG system introduced by Geotech Ltd. of Canada in early 2007 (Lo et al., 2008).
+Z-TEM is an airborne AFMAG system introduced by Geotech Ltd. of Canada in early 2007 (Lo et al., 2008).
 In a Z-TEM survey, a single vertical dipole air-core coil is flown over the survey area in a grid pattern similar to other airborne electromagnetic surveys.
-Two orthogonal, aircore, horizontal axis coils placed close to the survey site measures the horizontal EM fields for reference.
+Two orthogonal, air-core, horizontal axis coils placed close to the survey site measures the horizontal EM fields for reference.
 A GPS array on the airborne coil monitors its attitude for post-flight corrections.
+As the source field is assumed to be far away, the excitation of the ground is more or less uniform.
+For large structures, the signal fall-off will be much slower than from a dipole source, such as those energised by traditional airborne systems.
+With the Z-TEM system being less susceptible to terrain clearance, the planned ground clearance height is higher and the terrain drape is looser as compared to standard helicopter EM surveys.